Frequently Asked Questions

 Q: In the overview it states the Conference includes a focus on rights enforcement in criminal cases.
 What does this mean?

-A: Most states have constitutional amendments and every jurisdiction has a statutory scheme that affords victims’ rights during the criminal investigation and prosecution of the perpetrator.
+A: Most states have constitutional amendments and every jurisdiction, including the military, has a statutory scheme that affords victims’ rights during the criminal investigation and prosecution of an accused.
 These rights generally include the rights to be notified, present, and heard at certain times and to seek restitution.
 Often these rights are left to the prosecutor to assert on the victim’s behalf, which can mean that the rights are not advocated for as aggressively as a victim may hope, and at other times despite the prosecutor’s advocacy courts ignore the rights and no one seeks appellate relief.
 “Victims’ rights enforcement” is that part of victim law that is about victims asserting their rights independently in criminal trial courts and seeking appellate review when those rights are denied.